rojoangel/12moths-12katas/4-mars-rover-kata/NOTES.md

 ```

 I will refactor Grid to implement the strategy pattern although I may keep the abstract PositionableGrid class
-@todo - remove all the methods from Position and make it a ValueObjec
+@todo - remove all the methods from Position and make it a ValueObject
+@todo - move all the ifs @ \Kata\RectangularGrid::wrapEdge to the corresponding move* methods